The CASE Framework -- A New Architecture for Participatory Research and Digital Health Surveillance: Foundations and Related Work

 The landscape of digital data collection and participatory research platforms has evolved significantly in the last two decades, with various systems that address different aspects of survey deployment, participant participation, and real-time aspects.
 This section examines existing general approaches or solutions within related domains and positions CASE within this broader ecosystem.

 \paragraph{Traditional Digital Survey Platforms}

 Most mainstream survey platforms like \emph{LimeSurvey}, \emph{SurveyMonkey}, or \emph{Qualtrics} provide a web-based questionnaire design with conditional branching and basic logic elements. \emph{LimeSurvey} offers an expression manager for defining boolean conditions~\cite{limesurvey2025expression}, while \emph{Qualtrics} supports complex survey flows with visibility logic and embedded data integration~\cite{qualtrics2025logic}.
-These tools improve on classic paper surveys by allowing skip patterns and piping of answers into subsequent questions.
+These tools improve classic paper surveys by allowing skip patterns and piping of answers into subsequent questions.
 However, they remain fundamentally linear with fixed tree structures, where branches depend only on previous responses.
 Integration of real-time external context is extremely limited and is typically restricted to preloading known data.
 Dynamic adaptation during ongoing surveys (e.g., altering question flow based on external input or evolving conditions) is not supported, especially when it involves participant context or state.
 Although relatively user-friendly and sufficient for basic research, they lack the event-driven architecture and live context integration needed for highly adaptive or longitudinal study designs.
 More sophisticated platforms like \emph{Alchemer} support API integration and custom scripting.
-However, they are still rely on predefined survey structures and do not support a full reconfiguration of the survey logic in response to live context or changes in participant state~\cite{alchemer2025}.
+However, they still rely on predefined survey structures and do not support a full reconfiguration of the survey logic in response to live context or changes in participant state~\cite{alchemer2025}.
 Basic tools like \emph{Google Forms} and \emph{Microsoft Forms} offer simple survey creation, but lack advanced logic capabilities, and are primarily designed for casual data collection rather than research applications.
+These limitations become more apparent in mobile and field contexts, where researchers need offline capability and regulatory compliance.

 \paragraph{Mobile and Field Data Collection Tools} The ubiquity of smartphones has enabled an increase in platforms optimized for mobile and offline data collection, such as \emph{Open Data Kit} (ODK)~\cite{Hartung2010odk}, \emph{KoBoToolbox}, \emph{SurveyCTO}, or the widely used \emph{REDCap}~\cite{harris2009redcap}.
 These tools introduced GPS transmission, photo upload, and offline synchronization capabilities.
 ODK supports complex form logic that includes skip patterns, input validation, and calculated fields that enable conditional question displays within a form. \emph{REDCap} additionally offers regulatory compliance and longitudinal data collection modules for multi-visit clinical studies.
 Despite their strengths in reliable data capture and compliance, these platforms focus on static surveys.
 Adaptivity is limited to logic within forms.
 Once deployed, external data or events cannot alter the flow of the questionnaire.
 Implementing long-running or interactive studies requires manually scheduling separate surveys or custom workflows outside the core system.
 These platforms focus on robust, predefined form execution rather than adaptive, context-sensitive survey workflows that leverage evolving participant state and runtime conditions.